Related articles you might enjoy:

 - In prolonged vigorous exercise like racing and hardcore constant paddling, especially in hot weather, you may want to add some sports drinks to your fluid intake.
 They contain moderate amounts of sodium and other minerals, plus some easily digestible sugar for an energy boost.
 It’s a good idea to pack some powdered sports drink in your emergency kit.

-- Check out this handy hydration calculator.
+- Check out the handy hydration calculator in the sidebar.
 You plug in your weight, normal daily activity level and the intensity of the exercise or specific activity, and it gives you a recommended fluid intake per hour of exercise.

 - If you want to do a little scientific experiment on your hydration level, before you go out paddling, empty your bladder and weigh yourself.
 While on the water drink like you normally do and record the amount of fluid you take in.
 When you get off the water, dry off, empty your bladder and weigh again.
 The difference in the two weights will be mostly water loss.
 And a pound of water = a pint (16 ounces).